YanzhaoW/srs-daq/README.md

 wget [download-link]
 tar -xvzf [download-file]
 ```
-After unzipping the downloaded file, a new folder `srs-install` will be put in the current folder.
+After unzipping the downloaded file, a new folder `srs-daq` will be put in the current folder.

 If your operating system is not in the download link list.
 Please either [build the project from source](doc/build_source.md) or create an issue to make the request.